shiloenix/vidoe/README.md

 ### Format selection
 Before downloading, VIDO fetches all available formats for the video and lets you choose exactly what you want — resolution, codec, file size.
 No blind downloading.

-### Video quality options
-Choose from all available resolutions: 144p up to 8K, organized and deduplicated so you always see the best stream per quality tier.

-### Audio extraction
-Download audio-only formats in their native codec (AAC, Opus, etc.) or convert directly to MP3 at best quality with a single click — no extra tools needed.

 ### Real-time progress
 A live progress bar shows download percentage, transfer speed, and ETA as the download happens — streamed in real time via SSE (Server-Sent Events).